Investment Services License

-Enabling you to arrange, advise, make, deal and manage investments in different investment products whilst operating OTFs and MTFs across Europe
+Enabling you to arrange, advise, make, deal and manage investments in different investment products across Europe

-We can help you obtain an investment license in most European countries, including the UK (FCA), Cyprus (CySEC), Ireland (CBI), Lithuania and Germany (BaFin).
+We can help you obtain an investment license in the UK (FCA).
 We will spend time with you to understand your business model.
-We will establish the MiFID services and activities you wish to provide as well as the financial instruments you wish to deal with.
+We will establish the investment services and activities you wish to provide as well as the financial instruments you wish to deal with.
 We will advise you on the initial capital requirements as well as the regulatory conditions, including operational and management requirements.

 Our service includes:

 Advising on how to best structure your business model to meet regulatory conditions and requirements.

 Guidance on preparing the application documents and information required as part of the investment license authorisation application.

 Assistance and management with the preparation of the investment services license authorisation application documents, including financial forecast, policy and procedural documents.

 Representing you in front of the financial regulator and managing any questions or queries.

 Help with obtaining a bank account and other banking facilities.

 Please provide your details below or alternatively, call us on 0207 866 2512 or email us at firstname.lastname@example.org